amueller69/Law-School-Notes/Fall-2019/Antitrust/02-Monopoly-Structure-Power-and-Conduct.md

   * Elasticity of demand - Ability of customers to find adequate substitutes easily in response to price change
   * The price increase need not be large but it must be more than trivial and also durable-meaning it won't be immediately dissipated by customer defections or new entry
   * This hypothetical price change has acquired the name SSNIP - **S**mall but **S**ignificant **N**on-transitory **I**ncrease in **P**rice
-* In antitrust cases which depend on proof of market power, the court usually determines whether some "relevant market" exists in which the legally necessary power requirement can be inferred
-  * In order to do this, the court usually determines a relevant product market and a relevant geographic market
-  * Geographic market definition is often a function of transportation cost where as product market definition is more of a function of customer tastes and product substitutability

-## Measuring Market Power

-* Market power, technically defined, is a firm's ability to deviate profitably from marginal cost pricing.
-The question we are then asking is the extent to which a firm can profit by selling above the competitive price
-  * Notion of market power is much more technical than when cases like *Alcoa* were decided
-* **Market share** - All other things being equal, a firm with a large market share has a greater ability to increase price profitably than a firm with a smaller share
-  * This correlation of market power and market share has permitted courts to use market share as a qualified proxy for market power in antitrust cases.
-  * However, market share is an incomplete proxy for market power, as its translation to power depends on market elasticities which vary from market to market
-  * In *Alcoa*, Judge Hand used market share to identify monopoly power.
-However, large market share is not the evil the Sherman Act condemns.
-Instead, the evil is that a firm is able to charge more than the competitive price because of that large market share
-* Concentration = a measure of the number of firms in a market and their relative strength
-  * CRx (sum of market shares of x largest firms)
-  * Herfindahl-Hirschman Index (HHI): Sum of squared market shares
-    * ```H = Σ sᵢ²```
-* Lerner Index - The ratio of the difference between price and marginal cost to the price
-  * ```(p - MC) / p```
-  * Index ranges from 0 to 1 for a profit-maximizing firm.
-Under perfect competition p = MC, so the index reads 0.
-If p is extremely high and marginal cost is extremely low, the index approaches 1
-  * Estimating a firm's marginal cost is extraordinarily difficult to do, so the simplicity of the Lerner Index is a bit misleading.
-Likewise, calculating the elasticity of demand at the firm level, which would also yield a simple reading of the firm's market power, is equally difficult

-## Product Differentiation

-* Most monopoly activity does not occur un markets for fungibles (i.e. commodities), but rather markets where products are distinguishable
-* Forms
-  * Trademarks with trivial physical differences (e.g. Del Monte banana sticker)
-  * Trademark plus minor or rapidly re-engineered product differences (e.g. knockoff cereal brands)
-  * More extensive product differences
-    * Different technologies of manufacture or operation (e.g. film vs. digital cameras)
-    * Different inputs (e.g. flexible packaging materials)
-    * Different and substantial IP protection (e.g. software)
-* Market definitions in differentiated markets
-  * Market definition is binary - something is either in or out, and as a result, it is **always wrong**
-    * Example: Passenger automobile have several brands and types.
-Are we including vans?
-Pickup trucks?
-Motorcycles?
-    * Including them in the product market treats them all as perfect competitors, whereas excluding them treats the two groupings as if they do not compete at all
-    * In reality, degrees of substitution between products are rarely absolute
-  * **There has been decreasing reliance on "market definition" and "market share" in modern antitrust law, with more of an emphasis on direct measurement**
-    * Today, we have a much better set of economic tools in place of categorical market definitions (e.g. econometric methods to measure responses to price changes)

-* Celephane fallacy - assuming from a large number of casual observations that customers switch back and forth, that these two things must be part of the same market
-  * Question we shouldn't ask is whether consumers are switching different things, but whether the strength of substitutions are sufficient to force monopolist to keep prices down around level of costs

   * We should never group do things into the same market simply because the same customers buy both
     * Example: dish washers vs dish cloths.
 The fact that they are used for the same purpose and that the same customers buy both does not establish a relevant "dish washer/dish cloth" market
     * Products that do not compete in the eyes of consumers should not be regarded as in the same market on the basis of demand analysis
+* In antitrust cases which depend on proof of market power, the court usually determines whether some "relevant market" exists in which the legally necessary power requirement can be inferred
+  * In order to do this, the court usually determines a relevant product market and a relevant geographic market
+  * Geographic market definition is often a function of transportation cost where as product market definition is more of a function of customer tastes and product substitutability

 ### *United States v.
 Aluminum Co. of America* (1945)